Table of Contents

 Review of DNA Land Reporting

-You start with uploading data to DNA.land.
+You start with uploading data to the website.
 The site provides reports on ancestry, relatives, traits and impunity if you upload your raw DNA file.

 Review of DNA Land Ancestry Report